jannis-baum/Vivify/docs/api.md

 where path is a [percent-encoded](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding) path in the file system.
-For paths that follow UNIX naming conventions, this means that endpoints can be accessed directly at the literal paths.
-For example, accessing `<endpoint>` for a file at `/Users/me/my-file.md` can be done through the URL
+For paths that follow UNIX naming conventions, this means that endpoints are be accessed directly at the literal paths.
+For example, accessing `<endpoint>` for a file at `/Users/me/my-file.md` is done through the URL.

 ```txt
 /<endpoint>/Users/me/my-file.md
 ```

-For paths that have special characters such as spaces, we have to rely on the [percent-encoding](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).
+For paths that have special characters such as spaces, use [percent-encoding](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).
 E.g. to access `<endpoint>` for a file at `Users/me/my file.md`, it will be the following.